[cliccare il link per andare alla versione in italiano]

 Here are my gnocchetti on the kneading board (spianatoia), which this time I remembered to flour lightly.
 And the short video shows my hands cutting the rope of pasta and shaping gnocchetti.
 As in the video that inspired me, I am showing two ways of shaping the pasta: you can use your thumb or your index finger, depending on how you feel more comfortable.
 You'll see in the video that the position of the gnocchi board depends on the finger you want to use.

 The trick here is to apply the right amount of pressure on the piece of dough while dragging it along the board so that you get the sort of curl with the grooves on the surface and the nice nook on the other side (think: sauce cradle).
-If you press too hard, the dough gets sort of smushed and the dough sticks to the board.
+If you press too hard, the dough gets sort of smushed and sticks to the board.
 I found that I did not need to flour the gnocchi board: it remained dry throughout the process.
 However, as usual, I made a small batch every time, which is what I suggest you do too, the first time you try.
 (To learn well, though, I made the small batch six times in a matter of 10 days or so.)

 The dough for malloreddus includes a small amount of zafferano (saffron), which is a product of the island, "the crimson spice that turns foods an inviting yellow while conferring an elusive something that makes the food taste all the better." (source)